Did you know that the 1920s were a boom for the stock market, but a bust for many farmers?

 2. The Credit Crunch

 Most farmers had borrowed money to buy land, equipment, and supplies.
 Interest rates were low during the war, but the post‑war monetary policy tightened.
-Banks started demanding higher collateral and stricter repayment terms Turns out it matters..
+Banks started demanding higher collateral and stricter repayment terms Easy to understand, harder to ignore..

 - Farm loans were often secured by the very land they worked on.
 A drop in land value meant they owed more than the property was worth.